Public Works Ice Cream

 Flavour #7: Sour Sewer!
 This flavour really goes the distance.
 There are more than 520 km of sewage pipe beneath our city’s streets, carrying the waste from our sink drains and toilet bowls all the way to the Greater Nanaimo Pollution Control Centre in Hammond Bay.
 Imagine that!
 Now imagine if that piping system was clogged.
 Ewww!
 Our Public Works CCTV (closed-circuit television) team monitors and maintains these oh-so-important poo pipes.
 By using a state-of-the-art remote-controlled camera system, they can navigate the pipes, find and fix a clog or find a potential leak for repair.

 Disclaimer: Public Works ice cream flavours are not real and are not available.
 And if they were, yuck!
-This message brought to you by the City of Nanaimo’s Sanitary Sewer team.
+This message brought to you by the City of Nanaimo’s Public Works teams.

 Give feedback on accessibility.
 Submit your feedback through our online accessibility feedback form.
 Help us understand barriers people face when accessing City services.